Neonnaut/vocabug-ts/rabbit hole/reference.md

 %=1 > * / 1_    ;; A syllable is deleted if preceded by an identical syllable
 ```

-References can be modified with diacritics or a feature matrix as if they were a segment or syllable:
+References can be modified with diacritics or a feature matrix as if they were a unit or syllable:

 ```
 %=1 > * / 1:[+str]_